 Filmmakers have begun to experiment with the Oculus Rift to make an audience member feel like he or she is part of the film — from being onstage at a recorded concert to seeing a whole film from a single character's point of view, complete with the ability to look around and explore each scene.
 Films like this could blur the line between cinema and gaming.

 Does this mean virtual reality will finally become practical?

-Whether the immersion and the quality of the experience lives up to your definition of virtual reality is up to you.
-But the concept of a 3D unit with head tracking that is inexpensive makes it seem like viable virtual reality has finally arrived, at least for computer gamers.
+Whether the immersion and the quality of the experience live up to your definition of virtual reality is up to you.
+But the concept of an inexpensive 3D unit with head tracking means viable virtual reality has finally arrived, at least for computer gamers.

 More companies are jumping on the VR wagon, too.
 Sony's recently announced Project Morpheus aims to bring virtual reality to living-room gaming, as the device will eventually let gamers become immersed in their PS4 experience.